pilafnoodle/plockRL/README.md

 ## Use

-Start f1tenth_stack in 1 terminal
-open another terminal and start off_policy_inference.py or any other driver script open another terminal and start sarsd_data_collect.py, make sure /data directory exists on the car
+1. Open three separate terminal windows or tmux panes on the car.

+2. On one window, launch provided f1tenth_stack:
+`ros2 launch f1tenth_stack bringup_launch.py`

+3. On another window, launch desired driver script.

+4. On another window, launch data collection:
+`python3 sarsd_data_collect.py`

+5. Let car run until it crashes or Ctrl-C.

+6. Move collected data from /data on the car to PC for training.

-Rename the file to "raw_states_[name]"
+7. On PC, rename file to raw_states_[name].csv.

+8. Run the following:
-Run python3 full_processing.py --name [name]
+`python3 full_processing.py --name [name]`

-A model will be output in /models
+Trained model will be in `models/td3_[name].pth`

 ## Development details
 Before data could be collected, we required a driver that could drive the car mostly around a track to fine tune with TD3.
 For this, we used a farthest point follower on the given f1tenth gym simulator.
 The first iteration of data collected and trained was simulator only. then,